Anilturaga/aiide/assets/schema_definitions.md

 1. You get intellisense for all the attributes
 2. You can easily change the schema on the fly based on the tool's state and the chat context
 3. Tool definition and tool execution logic stays in the same tool class and nesting definitions still ensures everything is in one place

+There is **one** disadvantage to using aiide's schema definitions which is the lack of validation of the generated schema.
+Right now, we are trusting the API provider to provide the correct schema but we will be adding validation in the future.

 **Complex example**
 1. Let's say we want to update the tool definition to enable adding/updating multiple records at a time.
 Here is the json definition where the LLM calls the tool with an array of dictionaries with field and value as the keys.